daelsepara/abrash-zen-of-asm/src/chapter-04.md

 ### Approximating Overall Execution Times

 Don't think that because overall instruction execution time is determined by both instruction fetch time and Execution Unit execution time, the two times should be added together when estimating performance.
-For example, practically speaking, each `shr`{.nasm} in [Listing 4-5](#listing-4-5) does not take 8 cycles of instruction fetch time plus 2 cycles of Execution Unit execution time to execute.
-Figure 4.3 shows that while a given `shr`{.nasm} is executing, the fetch of the next `shr`{.nasm}is starting, and since the two operations are overlapped for 2 cycles, there's no sense in charging the time to both instructions.
-You could think of the extra instruction fetch time for `shr`{.nasm} in [Listing 4-5](#listing-4-5) as being 6 cycles, which yields an overall execution time of 8 cycles when added to the 2 cycles of Execution Unit execution time.
+For example, practically speaking, each `shr` in [Listing 4-5](#listing-4-5) does not take 8 cycles of instruction fetch time plus 2 cycles of Execution Unit execution time to execute.
+Figure 4.3 shows that while a given `shr` is executing, the fetch of the next `shr`is starting, and since the two operations are overlapped for 2 cycles, there's no sense in charging the time to both instructions.
+You could think of the extra instruction fetch time for `shr` in [Listing 4-5](#listing-4-5) as being 6 cycles, which yields an overall execution time of 8 cycles when added to the 2 cycles of Execution Unit execution time.

-Alternatively, you could think of each `shr`{.nasm} in [Listing 4-5](#listing-4-5) as taking 8 cycles to fetch, and then executing in effectively 0 cycles while the next `shr`{.nasm} is being fetched.
+Alternatively, you could think of each `shr` in [Listing 4-5](#listing-4-5) as taking 8 cycles to fetch, and then executing in effectively 0 cycles while the next `shr` is being fetched.
 Whichever perspective you prefer is fine.
 The important point is that the time during which the execution of one instruction and the fetching of the next instruction overlap should only be counted toward the overall execution time of one of the instructions.
 For all intents and purposes, one of the two instructions runs at no performance cost whatsoever while the overlap exists.

 As a working definition, we'll consider the execution time of a given instruction in a particular context to start when the first byte of the instruction is sent to the Execution Unit and end when the first byte of the next instruction is sent to the EU.
 We'll discuss this further in Chapter 5.